ChrisRyanKelly/ai-worksheet-gen/README.md

 ### 📣 Questions?

-Open an issue, fork the repo, or get in touch.
+Open an issue, fork the repo, or reach out via GitHub Discussions.

 ---